-If the student does not apply for competency-based credit through his/her high school, he/she is required to attend credit retrieval sessions in order to receive credit.
-These sessions must be attended or the student will fail the course due to absences.
+If the student does not apply or is not approved for competency-based credit through his/her high school, he/she is required to attend make-up school sessions in order to receive credit.
+These sessions must be attended, or the student will fail the course due to attendance.